bernardosulzbach/bernardosulzbach.github.io/_posts/2015-11-22-getting-the-size-of-an-object-in-python.md

 ---
 layout: post
-title: Getting the size of an object in Python
+title: "Getting the Size of an Object in Python"
 ---

 Recently, I found myself wondering how much memory a Python list I had in my